briantanabe/project-log/projects/Sour Candy.md

 2. Learn Markdown
 3. **Learn about making sour candy**

-I want to spend this first project getting a sense of what the actual process of making Sour candy looks like, as well as ~~an intuition~~ data about the quantity of ingredients to add.
-Because I couldn't find
+I want to spend this first project getting a sense of what the actual process of making Sour candy looks like, as well as ~~an intuition~~ data about the ratio of ingredients.
+Because I couldn't find Tartaric Acid at Whole Foods, the only ingredients I will be investigating this time around are gelatin, citric acid, water, sugar.
+I also got pec

 According to [Wikipedia](https://en.wikipedia.org/wiki/Pectin#Chemistry),
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMjQ1OTM4NjgsNzY5OTA0MzYwLC0xND
+eyJoaXN0b3J5IjpbLTIxMTA3OTgxNTUsNzY5OTA0MzYwLC0xND
 g0MDQ5NjU2XX0=
 -->